 - The complainant is treated as a first time reporter.
-The Garda follows the procedures as outlined (See 1:9) with the following exceptions: - o The Forensic Clinical Examination has already been conducted. - The investigating Garda must make arrangements for transporting the forensic evidence from the relevant SATU to Forensic Science Ireland. - The complainant is requested to sign the appropriate consent form for the release of stored forensic evidence and a legal report from the SATU to An Garda Síochána. - The investigating Garda informs the relevant SATU as soon as possible that a formal report has been made. - The investigating Garda will ensure that an appointment is made with the SATU, to collect the stored forensic evidence and, when available, the legal report from the Forensic Clinical Examiner. - The Garda responsible for collecting the forensic evidence brings the completed consent form to the SATU, authorising the release of the stored forensic evidence and issue of a legal report. - The Garda and SATU staff confirm the integrity of the toxicology bags, prior to signing the stored evidence record.
-Any irregularity is documented by the Garda. - The Garda completes the SATU Stored Evidence Record form for continuity of evidence and two photocopies are made - The original copy is retained by the SATU. - The two photocopies are taken by the attending Garda: - One photocopy is retained by the Gardaí ('true copy') as a possible future exhibit with regard to continuity of evidence.
+The Garda follows the procedures as outlined (See 1:9) with the following exceptions: - o The Forensic Clinical Examination has already been conducted. - The investigating Garda must make arrangements for transporting the forensic evidence from the relevant SATU to the Forensic Science Ireland. - The complainant is requested to sign the appropriate consent formi for the release of stored forensic evidence and a legal report from the SATU to An Garda Síochána. - The investigating Garda informs the relevant SATU as soon as possible that a formal report has been made. - The investigating Garda will ensure that an appointment is made with the SATU, to collect the stored forensic evidence and, when available, the legal report from the Forensic Clinical Examiner. - The Garda responsible for collecting the forensic evidence brings the completed consent form to the SATU, authorising the release of the stored forensic evidence and issue of a legal report. - The Garda and SATU staff confirm the integrity of the tamper evident bags and toxicology bags, prior to signing the stored evidence record.
+Any irregularity is documented by the Garda. - The Garda completes the SATU Stored Evidence Record form for continuity of evidencei and two photocopies are made - o The original copy is retained by the SATU. - o The two photocopies are taken by the attending Garda: - One photocopy is retained by the Gardaí ('true copy') as a possible future exhibit with regard to continuity of evidence.

-- The second photocopy will be taken by the Gardaí with the forensic evidence to Forensic Science Ireland. - The investigating Garda should check with the complainant whether they have decided to selfstore relevant items of clothing and, where appropriate, arrange for the delivery of such clothing to Forensic Science Ireland. - The Garda transports the: - 1) Sexual Offences Examination Kit - 2) Toxicology Kit in a cool box - 3) A completed SATU Stored Evidence Record form to the Forensic Science Ireland.
+- Second photocopy will be taken by the Gardaí with the forensic evidence to Forensic Science Ireland. - The investigating Garda should check with the complainant whether s/he had decided to self-store relevant items of clothing and, where appropriate, arrange for the delivery of such clothing to Forensic Science Ireland. - The Garda transports the: - 1) Sexual Offences Examination Kit - 2) Toxicology Kit in a cool box - 3) A completed SATU Stored Evidence Record form to the Forensic Science Ireland.